oliviachou/collaborate/README.md

 ## Getting started

-The easiest way to get the code is to download is as a zip file.
+The easiest way to get the code is to download it as a zip file.
 If you're familiar with Git and Github, you can also clone the repository.

 ## Run the application

 You can use any server you like, but I prefer Python 2's built-in server for its simplicity.
-Navigate to the /app folder and enter:
+Navigate to the /src folder and enter:

 `python -m SimpleHTTPServer`